 Limited (up to 32-bit) part selects are supported.
 A part select is a slice of a packed array of types bit or logic.
 Array slices are not supported for unpacked arrays.
+Additionally, 64-bit wide part select can be read as a single value of type unsigned long long.

 Functions for part selects only allow access (read/write) to a narrow subrange of up to 32 bits.
 A canonical representation shall be used for such narrow vectors.
+If the specified range of part select is not fully contained within the normalized range of an array, the behaviour is indetermined.